IRNAS/irnas-east-software/README.md

 `docs` directory contains several markdown documents about East:

-- [Getting stared guide] - Quickly setup an example project and get it building with East.
+- [Getting stared] - Quickly setup an example project and get it building with East.
+- [How East works] - How East works under the hood and what to expect from it.
+- [Configuration] - How to configure build types and release procedure via `east.yml` file.
 - [Development guide] - How to setup development environment for working on East.
-- [Configuration] - How to configure build types and release procedure via `east.yml` file.

-[getting stared guide]: getting_started.md
+[getting stared]: docs/getting_started.md
+[how east works]: docs/how_east_works.md
+[configuration]: docs/configuration.md
-[development guide]: development_guide.md
+[development guide]: docs/development_guide.md
-[configuration]: configuration.md